Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Introduction

-Recent deep imaging surveys have revealed a large number of low-surface brightness (LSB) galaxies such as ultra-diffuse galaxies (UDGs) \citep[e.g.,][]{vanDokkum2015,Yagi2016, Venhola2019, Marleau2021,Zoeller2024,Marleau2025}.
-In this study, we measure the GLF in the Coma cluster, including those most diffuse galaxies but also compact dwarf galaxies, and investigate whether they significantly contribute to the GLF, increasing its faint-end slope.
+Recent deep imaging surveys have greatly increased the number of identified low-surface brightness (LSB) galaxies such as ultra-diffuse galaxies (UDGs) \citep[e.g.,][]{vanDokkum2015,Yagi2016, Venhola2019, Marleau2021,Zoeller2024,Marleau2025}.
+In this study, we measure the GLF in the Coma cluster, including those most diffuse galaxies but also compact dwarf galaxies.

 In this study, we focus on the GLF, but our Coma cluster galaxy sample also provides an excellent dataset to study the distribution of galaxies in various parameter spaces, which will be discussed in a complementary work in \cite{Zoellerinprep}.
 Both our goals, determining the GLF and structural parameter correlation densities, require a correction for the selection function, i.e., correcting for contamination and completeness.
 Especially for dwarf galaxies, detecting and separating them from interloping galaxies to classify them as cluster members is a challenge.
 Many dwarf galaxy studies rely on visual inspection to identify them, either fully relying on visual inspection of images, or using a semi-automatic procedure, first automatically preselecting candidates, followed by a visual inspection \citep[e.g.,][]{Binggeli1985,Mueller2017,Wittmann2017,Venhola2017,Habas2020,Marleau2025,MarleauQ12025}.
 Despite this giving relatively clean and complete dwarf galaxy samples, determining a selection function for visual inspection is problematic.
 In addition, upscaling to upcoming deep surveys such as Euclid \citep{EuclidLaureijs2011,EuclidScaramella2022,EuclidMellier2025} and LSST \citep{LSST2019} will require full automation.